- Apply today

 The deadline to notify the SPLA department that you accept the offer of admission for the fall term is April 15.
-For the spring term, you must apply by December 15 - please note that the program is not accepting applications for the spring 2017 semester.

 Tuition scholarships and graduate assistantships are merit based.
 Since we have virtually no way of assessing clinical merit, it means that we look almost exclusively at academic merit.
 The more competitive your grades and GRE scores, the more likely you will receive financial assistance.

 If there is evidence of research experience or aptitude in your application (for example, you worked in a research lab as an undergraduate, you wrote an undergraduate research thesis, you took research design or statistics classes as an undergraduate), this would be looked upon favorably.